 Q. Do you rent out rooms or have space for band rehearsals?

 A. No. We have one main room that is used for recording, production and/or multimedia projects.

-A. No, but, we have an 88 key full sized midi keyboard (non- weighted keys) with sustain pedal and very high quality piano samples from Apple Logic Pro Studio.
+A. We have an 88 key full sized Yamaha keyboard (weighted keys) with 3 foot pedals.
+The keyboard is usually recorded directly in stereo and/or can be used for midi with very high quality piano samples (or other sounds) from Apple Logic Pro Studio.
 You can listen to a sample recordings of it on our Audio Recording Samples page.